 Skip to content

-ChatTTS has become popular, but the documentation is vague, especially regarding the specific control of tone, rhythm, and speakers.
-After repeated testing and troubleshooting, I finally understand a few things, and I'm recording them below.
+ChatTTS has become popular quickly, but its documentation is not detailed enough, especially regarding the control of tone, rhythm, and specific speakers.
+After repeated testing and troubleshooting, I've gained some understanding and documented it below.

 Available Control Symbols in Text

 Control symbols can be inserted into the original text to be synthesized.
-Currently, the controllable elements are laughter and pauses.
+Currently, the following two types can be controlled: laughter and pauses.

 [laugh] Represents laughter